Parallel Computing and Multiprocessing in Python

 Let’s add multiprocessing to this code by including import multiprocessing.
 Then let’s find out how many CPUs we have in the system available my multiprocessing.cpu_count().

-Great, we have 2 CPU’s available.
+Great, we have 2 CPU’s available in our Colab multiprocessing environment.
 This will allow us to run our code in parallel.

 Let’s create function sumcalc(myrange) to calculate the sum of values in the given range.

 Very good, this function calculates the sum of values from 1 to 20.
 The result of sum is 210.